 About CHCSS00074 | Child Protection

-Learn about the legal and ethical responsibilities of an Existing Worker in a front line service role involving direct contact with children, youth or families when navigating the child protection space.
-Supports an Existing Worker in a front line service role involving direct contact with children, youth or families to gain vital knowledge regarding their responsibility to protect children and to identify indicators of harm, trauma and situations of risk to children.
+Learn about the legal and ethical responsibilities of an Existing Worker in a front line service role involving direct contact with children, youth or families when navigating the child protection space to gain vital knowledge regarding their responsibility to protect children and to identify indicators of harm, trauma and situations of risk to children.

 Our courses are delivered 100% online and have been designed to be delivered to those aligned with a workplace to enable easy completion of the practical tasks associated with some components of assessment.